nuxt/content/docs/content/en/configuration.md

 - Default: `3`
 - Version: **>= v1.11.0**

-Define until which heading levels is included in table of contents.
+You can change maximum heading depth to include in the table of contents.

 ### `markdown.remarkPlugins`